 There are some advantages to having a lower iron intake: Lower iron levels are associated with higher glucose tolerance and might help prevent diabetes, and high iron levels have been linked to cancer.

 This vitamin is essential for the absorption of calcium and is formed in the presence of direct or indirect sunlight.
 Your body stores vitamin D during the summer for winter use.
 On average, about 10 to 15 minutes a day of sun on the face and hands for light-skinned people should suffice.
 Darker-skinned people, the elderly, and those at higher latitudes may need more sun exposure.
 Sunscreen lotion rated SPF 8 or above prevents vitamin D synthesis.
-Dairy products and some rice and soy milks are fortified with vitamin D. People getting insufficient sun or not eating fortified foods should consider taking a daily multiple vitamin that includes 400 IU of vitamin D.
+Some rice and soy milks are fortified with vitamin D. People getting insufficient sun or not eating fortified foods should consider taking a daily multiple vitamin that includes 400 IU of vitamin D.

 Very low B12 intakes can cause anemia and nervous system damage.
 Meat-eaters acquire B12 through micro-organisms living in the animal flesh they eat.
 Lacto-ovo vegetarians receive B12 through eggs and dairy products.